The Go-Between (1971 film): Plot

-The day of Leo's thirteenth birthday party is marked by a record heatwave.
+The day of Leo's 13th birthday party is marked by a record heatwave.
 Tensions between Marian and Leo have subsided, and she asks the youth to deliver another letter to Ted for her.
 Leo refuses and the two playfully chase each other outside.
 Madeleine, Marian's mother, sees them and inquires what the fuss is about.
 She spots the letter, but Marian lies and says she is sending Leo to deliver a letter to her former nanny, which Leo goes along with.
 Madeleine, suspecting Marian's affair, goes to speak alone with Leo.
 She prods the boy to show her the letter, but he claims he has lost it.

 During Leo's birthday dinner that evening, a thunderstorm breaks out.
 All of the Maudsley family members are at the dinner table to partake in the festivities, except for Marian.
 Though some family members insist on waiting for her, Madeleine loses her patience and goes to look for Marian herself, taking Leo along with her.
 She takes him to Ted's farm, where Marian and Ted are discovered having sex in the barn.
 The event has a long-lasting impact on Leo, as it is revealed that after he was caught with Marian, Ted shot and killed himself in his farmhouse kitchen.

-Fifty years later, Leo has returned to Brandham Hall a jaded, disillusioned man.
+50 years later, in 1950, Leo has returned to Brandham Hall a jaded, disillusioned man.
 In the years since, he has shut down his imaginative and emotional nature, making him unable to establish intimate relationships.
 He meets with the elderly Marian, now the Dowager Lady Trimingham, who is living in her former nanny's cottage.
 Leo learns that Marian went on to marry Hugh as planned but bore Ted's son.
 Hugh eventually acknowledged Ted's son as his own, before dying in 1910.
 Marian's son in turn died in the Second World War.
 Marian has become estranged from her grandson because of the scandal of his parentage, so she has once again sent for Leo as a go-between to help repair their relationship and inform her grandson that she did truly love Ted.
 Leo leaves to embark on his final errand for Marian.